Martin Seligman

 Martin Elias Peter Seligman (/ˈsɛlɪgmən/; born August 12, 1942) is an American psychologist, educator, and author of self-help books.
-Seligman is a strong promoter within the scientific community of his theories of positive psychology and of well-being.
+Seligman is a strong promoter within the scientific community of his theories of well-being and positive psychology.
 His theory of learned helplessness is popular among scientific and clinical psychologists.
 A Review of General Psychology survey, published in 2002, ranked Seligman as the 31st most cited psychologist of the 20th century.

 Seligman is the Zellerbach Family Professor of Psychology in the University of Pennsylvania's Department of Psychology.
 He was previously the Director of the Clinical Training Program in the department, and earlier taught at Cornell University.
 He is the director of the university's Positive Psychology Center.
 Seligman was elected president of the American Psychological Association for 1998.
 He is the founding editor-in-chief of Prevention and Treatment (the APA electronic journal) and is on the board of advisers of Parents magazine.

-Seligman has written about positive psychology topics in books such as The Optimistic Child, Child's Play, Learned Optimism, Authentic Happiness and Flourish.
-His most recent book, The Hope Circuit: A Psychologist's Journey from Helplessness to Optimism, was published in 2018.
+Seligman has written about positive psychology topics in books such as The Optimistic Child, Child's Play, Learned Optimism, Authentic Happiness, and Flourish.
+His most recent book, Tomorrowmind, co-written with Gabriella Rosen Kellerman, was published in 2023.

 Early life and education

-Seligman was born in Albany, New York to a Jewish family.
+Seligman was born in Albany, New York, to a Jewish family.
 He was educated at a public school and at The Albany Academy.
-He earned a bachelor's degree in philosophy at Princeton University in 1964, graduating summa cum laude.
-He turned down a scholarship to study analytic philosophy at Oxford University, and animal experimental psychology at the University of Pennsylvania, and accepted an offer to attend the University of Pennsylvania to study psychology.
-He earned a Ph.D. in psychology from University of Pennsylvania in 1967.
-On June 2, 1989, Seligman received an honorary doctorate from the Faculty of Social Sciences at Uppsala University, Sweden.
+He earned a bachelor's degree in philosophy at Princeton University in 1964, graduating summa cum laude. and a Ph.D. in psychology from the University of Pennsylvania in 1967.
+In June 1989, Seligman received an honorary doctorate from the Faculty of Social Sciences at Uppsala University, Sweden.